Phactum/taxiride-blueprint/README.md

 - The business code is less readable and therefore harder to maintain.
 - Moving to other technology stacks requires to reimplement the business logic.

+## Goals

-To deal with this we decided to define **a SPI (service programming interface) for BPMS as a Java developer would expect it to be**.
+To deal with the disadvantages mentioned we decided to define **an SPI (service programming interface) for BPMS as a Java developer would expect it to be**.
 This SPI incorporates best-practices collected as part of developing business-processing services since 2014 using various BPMSs.
 We also used a lot of domain-driven design paradigms since they are a good fit to build a simple SPI.
+This lets the developer focus on the business aspects rather than technical BPMS details.

 As evidence we provide adapters for some BPMS as well as support for workflow modules in a microservice environment.
 The implementation is based on [Spring boot](https://spring.io/projects/spring-boot) but can be adopted to JEE as well.

 All parts together form a **Blueprint** which should help you **building** maintainable business processing (micro)**services with minimal afford**.

+## Prerequisites

+You should know about [BPMN](https://en.wikipedia.org/wiki/Business_Process_Model_and_Notation) and you should be able to create meaningful models using a [modeler tool](https://camunda.com/en/download/modeler/).
+You also need to be able to work with the tool-stack of the Blueprint: Java, Sprint Boot and  Maven.

 ## Content